Craig McNamara: Activist

 Robert Craig McNamara was born in Ann Arbor, Michigan.
 He is the only son of three children of the former United States Secretary of Defense, Robert McNamara (1916-2009) and Margaret McNamara (1915-1981).
 Though McNamara was born in Michigan, he comes from a family with deep roots in California as the first McNamaras arrived in California during the Civil War.
+McNamara is impacted by dyslexia.

-McNamara suffers from learning disabilities, especially dyslexia.
 During the Vietnam War, he was strongly opposed to the war, which made for difficult relations with his father.
 His father was shocked to discover that his teenage son had hung the American flag upside down in his bedroom, as Craig maintained that he was ashamed of America because of his father's actions as Defense Secretary.
 Craig recalled that his father exploded in rage when he saw the American flag hanging upside down, and was even more angry when he discovered that Craig also had the flag of the National Liberation Front, better known as the Viet Cong, hanging in his room.

 McNamara later stated his views must have offended his parents, saying: "It must have really just hurt my folks.
 It must have been devastating".
 McNamara felt that the Vietnam War was "absolutely wrong" and was deeply hurt that his father refused to discuss the issue with him, saying dismissively that his son was an uninformed teenager.
 By the age of 17, McNamara had developed an ulcer, which he believed was caused by stress caused by his conflict with his parents over the Vietnam War.
 McNamara's grades at his private school suffered, in part because of his dyslexia and in part because of his conflict with his father, causing him to repeat Grade 10 in the 1966-67 academic year.
 Paul Warnke, an aide to the Defense Secretary McNamara stated: "I'm quite sure that the strong opposition of his own children to the war had a very definite impact on him.
 I think Craig in particular.
 He was very opposed to the war and was very disapproving of his father".

 McNamara enrolled at Stanford University in 1969.
 McNamara took part in antiwar demonstrations at Stanford.
 Often joining him on the podium to denounce the war were two other students at Stanford, namely Susan Haldeman and Peter Ehrlichman, who were respectively the daughter of H.R Haldeman and son of John Ehrlichman.
 H.R.
 Haldeman and John Ehrlichman were respectively the presidential chief of staff and domestic affairs adviser under Richard Nixon, being known as Nixon's "Berlin Wall", owing to their German surnames and ability to grant or deny access to the president.
 McNamara recalled: "Pretty much all the time at Stanford was occupied with anti-Vietnam and Cambodia demonstrations...I remember the rage settling in on me, and the frustration that we all felt because we couldn't stop the war".